OkiNiku/SpyCar/README.md

 This also uses an event system using scriptable objects to send data with a custom editor script to invoke for testing.
 You may also send void events by sending an empty struct.

-There is commented out code showing some example animations and also how you would properly set a flying object in an MR scene using the Meta SDK with it being below the ceiling and also not rendering a depth texture on the ceiling so you can stil see it fly around.
+There is commented out code showing some example animations and also how you would properly set a flying object in an MR scene using the Meta SDK.
+It would ensure that it is below the room ceiling height and also not rendering a depth texture on the ceiling so you can still see it flying around.